hoanhan101/gray/_drafts/2020-05-25-design-data-intensive-apps.md

 tags: [book, architecture]
 ---

-## I. 4 fundamental ideas that apply to all data systems.
+## I. 4 fundamental ideas that we need in order to design data-intensive applications.

 - Reliable, scalable, maintainable applications.
   - Reliability means continuing to work correctly, even when things go wrong.
 Common faults and preventions include: